Lee Hishammuddin Allen & Gledhill

 Are there taxes applicable to owning real estate and can the burden of the taxes be passed to someone else (e.g. a tenant or an occupier - not being the owner)?

-No. However, if the owner derives income from the real estate, such as rental income, such income is subject to income tax.
+If the owner derives income from the real estate, such as rental income, such income is subject to income tax.
 The burden of income tax is not transferable.
+Tax on rental income for foreigners depends on whether they are tax resident or non-tax resident in Malaysia.

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?